hamza5113480/course-work/computer-organization-and-architecture/computer-organization-and-architecture.md

 29. Compute the following equation in assembly language.
 N will be entered by the user.
     ` F(x)=1+x/2+x/3+x/4+x/5+x/6…… `up to n terms
 30. Write a code to convert a decimal number into binary using assembly language.
+31. Write an assembly language program that will prompt for an integer n and the print the table of n upto 20 on screen.